Alfredooe/lyra/README.md

 # Lyra

-Deploying Minecraft server instances via Docker, with control through a Discord bot.
-Lets users pay only for what they use by uploading/downloading servers to and from a private Backblaze B2 bucket when stopped and started.
+Lyra lets you deploy Minecraft server instances via Docker with control through a Discord bot.
+It has the functionality implemented to let users pay only for what they use by uploading/downloading servers to and from a private Backblaze B2 bucket when stopped and started, taking the storage load off the server.
 MySQL database to store user data not included.

 ## Licensing

 Lyra uses the GPL 3.0 license.
 This means that any components that use Lyra source code must use the same open-source GPL 3.0 license themselves.
 If you would like to use the Lyra source code for commercial use, please email **mail at superstomp.io** with more information.

----
+--

 ## Code snippets